AvidGameFan/ed-plugins/README.md

 ### Custom Modifiers

-Artists.zip - a collection of artists, with some separated by category
+[Custom Artists.zip](https://app.box.com/s/pv5t50jm3qebsiydsqnxd3pnqpj0roq7) - a collection of artists, with some separated by category
-Fooocus Styles.zip - art styles originally created for the Fooocus UI, adapted for use in ED.
+[Fooocus Styles.zip](https://app.box.com/s/q8bf32cqinjc920wkd2tjqzk24e89b2k) - art styles originally created for the Fooocus UI, adapted for use in ED.

 Unzip these folders into your "modifiers" folder inside easydiffusion.
 See the [ED Wiki](https://github.com/easydiffusion/easydiffusion/wiki/Custom-Modifiers) for more information.